georgelza/financial_txn_flow_using_graphDB/README.md

 5. Possible (stretching wishes), Mobile Telco's Operators provide pps => mobiledevice_number
 6. Reported Fraud provide know offenders and known victim ppss.

-### Phase 3

-Figure out how to introduce temporal concepts between Account Events (for now it will be on inbound and outbound AccountEvents only), linking one to next in a chain, think link list, also allowing n+1 to reference.
-Basically creating a time travel chain of events for the account.

 ### Kafka Connect Sinks